Week One: June 21–28, 2025

 We live in a state of flux.
 Transformation is constant and unavoidable, and in this anthology week we resist the comfort of stasis to confront the trends, discoveries and challenges that are molding our future landscape.
 We’ll consider our own role in the changes around us: Are we catalysts or mere reactionaries?
 Through insightful, interdisciplinary case studies, Chautauqua will bring together social scientists, economists, changemakers and futurists to examine the impact of transformation on us, our communities and our world.

 One of America’s best-loved political couples, Mary Matalin and “Ragin’ Cajun” James Carville, take the Amphitheater stage on Monday, June 23, 2025, for a conversation exploring themes of transformation in our current political and media moments.
+On Tuesday, June 24, 2025 opinion columnist and editorial board member for The Wall Street Journal Kimberley A. Strassel will speak to the evolution and future of conservatism as one of the most potent forces shaping American and global politics.
 Sian Leah Beilock, the 19th president of Dartmouth College — and the first woman in the role in Dartmouth’s 255-year history — will speak Wednesday, June 25, 2025, sharing her vision of creating educational environments where different ideas flourish.
-On Thursday, June 26, 2025, Bezos Earth Fund’s Director of AI and Data Strategies Amen Ra Mashariki will speak on two of the most potent forces shaping our tomorrow — climate change and artificial intelligence — and discuss the cutting-edge work that sits of the nexus of both.
+On Thursday, June 26, 2025, Mathy V. Stanislaus — the vice provost and director of Drexel University’s The Environmental Collaboratory — will speak to the theme with regard to climate change and actionable climate solutions.
 Finally, on Friday, June 27, 2025, Chris Hayes closes the week with a discussion on the epoch-defining transition he describes in The Sirens’ Call: How Attention Became the World’s Most Endangered Resource.

 Confirmed Lectures

-One of America’s best-loved political couples, Mary Matalin and “Ragin’ Cajun” James Carville open the 2025 Summer Assembly at Chautauqua Institution, taking the Amphitheater stage for a conversation exploring themes of transformation in our current political and media moments.
-Key players on the national political stage — they each have over 40 years of experience in politics and have individually worked for Presidents Ronald Reagan, George H.W.
-Bush, Bill Clinton and George W. Bush — Matalin and Carville will consider “Forces Shaping Our Tomorrow” as they also reflect on previous transformative eras they’ve experienced and helped shape.
+Kristen Soltis Anderson steps in for Mary Matalin to join James Carville and open the 2025 Summer Assembly at Chautauqua Institution, taking the Amphitheater stage for a conversation exploring themes of transformation in our current political and media moments.
+They will be led in conversation by longtime friend of Chautauqua Norman Ornstein, senior fellow emeritus at the American Enterprise Institute.
+Key players on the national political stage — Anderson is a widely read and highly regarded political pollster, and Carville has 40 years of experience in politics, including with the Bill Clinton campaign and administration — Anderson and Carville will consider “Forces Shaping Our Tomorrow” as they also reflect on transformative eras they’ve experienced and helped shape.

 In recent years, Carville has focused on campaigns in more than 23 countries around the globe.
 A best-selling author, Carville is also a founder, along with pollster Stanley Greenberg, of the independent, non-profit polling organization Democracy Corps.
 A fellow at Louisiana State University’s Manship School of Mass Communication, Carville co-hosts the weekly Politicon podcast “Politics War Room” with journalist Al Hunt.